ianrenton/ianrenton.com/_guides/2016-02-06-install-linux-on-a-linx-1010b-tablet.markdown

 ### Chrome OS

-Two main builds of Chrome/Chromium OS exist for installation on generic PCs – [Arnold the Bat](https://arnoldthebat.co.uk/wordpress/chromium-os/) and [Neverware CloudReady](https://www.neverware.com/freedownload).
-As of January 2021, Arnold the Bat's arm 64-bit builds do boot (without any 32-bit EFI files required), but they do not recognise the tablet's WiFi adapter, or a USB WiFi adapter that I plugged in for testing.
-Unfortunately Chromium OS does not have a means to skip this section of the install, so I cannot test it any further.
+Two main builds of Chrome/Chromium OS exist for installation on generic PCs – [ChromeOS Flex](https://chromeenterprise.google/os/chromeosflex/) and [Arnold the Bat](https://arnoldthebat.co.uk/wordpress/chromium-os/).

+Arnold the Bat's builds seem to have stopped as of April 2022, with no later versions available on the website.
+The last time I tested one, back in January 2021, the Arnold the Bat arm 64-bit builds do boot (without any 32-bit EFI files required), but they do not recognise the tablet's WiFi adapter, or a USB WiFi adapter that I plugged in for testing.
+Unfortunately Chromium OS does not have a means to skip this section of the install, so I could not test it any further.

-CloudReady works a bit better, and provides more drivers for generic PC hardware including the WiFi.
-However, note that its installer doesn’t support dual boot, so if you want to install it you’ll have to get rid of Windows.
+ChromeOS Flex is the successor to Neverware's CloudReady fork, [Neverware having been bought up by Google](https://www.theverge.com/2020/12/16/22179242/google-neverware-chromebook-laptops-chrome-os-software) back in 2020.
+This provides more drivers for generic PC hardware including the WiFi, which means at least you can get through the installer.
+However, note that the installer doesn’t support dual boot, so if you want to install it you’ll have to get rid of Windows.

-The last version of CloudReady that I tried is 87.3.41 (January 2021), which runs up fine (albeit slowly) in the USB stick environment, but does not successfully install.
-Prior to that I tried 83.4.4 (August 2020), which I did manage to install successfully.
+The last version of ChromeOS Flex that I tried is 108.0.5359.111 (December 2022).
 It's usable in "laptop mode", but with the following issues (see [forum thread](https://neverware.zendesk.com/hc/en-us/community/posts/360023071953-linx-1010-tablet-laptop-works-fine-but-no-touchscreen-)).
-The exact same issues were all present in version 76.4 (August 2019) as well, so I wouldn't expect them to be resolved soon - Bay Trail tablets are not officially supported by the project.
+The exact same issues were all present back in version 76.4 (August 2019) as well, so don't get your hopes up for a fix&mdash;Bay Trail tablets are not officially supported by the project.

-*   No touchscreen support at all
+*   No touchscreen support
 *   No orientation detection – screen needs rotating to 90 deg manually if you want to use it in landscape mode
 *   Brightness control doesn’t work
-*   Wifi is tempramental - sometimes it works fine, sometimes it reconnects over and over again
 *   Cameras don’t work
 *   No Bluetooth support
 *   No Sleep/Suspend support

 ### Android

 The [Android x86](https://www.android-x86.org/) project allows Android to be run and installed on generic Intel hardware such as the Linx 1010B.
 As of their Oreo/8.1 release, this does work, but it is **very slow**!
 It’s just about usable for light web browsing but it can take over a minute just to get from the lock screen to the launcher.
-On that basis, it’s not recommended.
+The project seems to be slowly dying; while builds were released for Android 9.0, they have not been for any later version.
+On the basis of those two points, I can't recommend it.

-If you want to try, you’ll need the same 32-bit EFI trick as with the standard Ubuntu instructions to get the USB stick to boot.
+If you want to try Android x86, you’ll need the same 32-bit EFI trick as with the standard Ubuntu instructions to get the USB stick to boot.
 It installs fine though and you can dual-boot with Windows.
 Sleep/suspend and cameras don’t work.

+Intel have a project known as [Celadon](https://www.intel.com/content/www/us/en/developer/topic-technology/open/celadon/overview.html) which produces x86-compatible builds of Android, however the system requirements likely exclude the Linx 1010B from being able to run it.
+I haven't tried, but if you fancy giving it a shot, please do and report back with your findings!

 ### Windows 10